SEEKCommons/seekcommons-org-website/resources.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Open Technology Repository</h3>
+					<h3>Common Technology Repository</h3>
 				</header>
 				<p>
 				We make common our software, data, and hardware projects, which can be visited in our public Github repository.
+                Reach out to us if you would like to be included as a contributor.
 				</p>
 				<ul class="actions">
 					<li><a href="https://github.com/SEEKCommons" class="button">Learn more</a></li>